-Federal law requires that you have at least one wearable Personal Flotation Device (PFD) of the proper size (Type I, II, III or V), for each person on board or being towed, and at least one throwable PFD (Type IV) in the boat.
-PFDs must be Coast Guard approved, in good and serviceable condition and the appropriate size for the user.
+Federal law requires that you have at least one wearable Personal Flotation Device (PFD) of the proper size (Type I, II, III, or V) for each person on board or being towed, and at least one throwable PFD (Type IV) in the boat.
+PFDs must be Coast Guard approved, in good and serviceable condition, and the appropriate size for the user.
 To meet requirements, each lifesaving device must have a current, legible USCG approval stamp permanently affixed.
-At the beginning of each season, inspect life jackets (PFDs) for damage and test for proper flotation.
-Refer to the life jacket (PFD) manufacturer's information.
+At the beginning of each season, inspect PFDs for damage and test for proper flotation.
+Refer to the PFD manufacturer's information.

-REMEMBER.-The best PFD is the one that is worn-that is, the one that can save your life.
+REMEMBER - The best PFD is the one that is worn - that is, the one that can save your life.
 PFDs are intended to save lives; it is highly recommended that you and your passengers wear them while in the boat.
 Learn how to use them and adjust as necessary for comfort.
-It is especially important that children and non-swimmers wear a life jacket (PFD) at all times.
-Make certain all passengers know where life jackets are located, how to put on and properly adjust their life jackets (PFDs), and that life jackets are readily accessible at all times.
+It is especially important that children and non-swimmers always wear a PFD.
+Make certain all passengers know where life jackets are located, how to put on and properly adjust their PFD, and that PFDs are always accessible.

-Your dealer can help you select appropriate life jackets (PFDs) and throwable lifesaving devices for your area.
-Some PFDs are specially made for use while water skiing or wakeboarding and are not U.S.C.G.-approved.
+Your dealer can help you select appropriate PFDs and throwable lifesaving devices for your area.
+Some PFDs are specially made for use while water skiing or wakeboarding and are not USCG approved.
 Please check local law with respect to their use.
 Some states require children to wear a PFD at all times.
-There are four types of wearable PFDs (Type I, II, III or V) and one throwable type of PFD (Type IV) used for throwing in emergency situations.
+There are four types of wearable PFDs (Type I, II, III, or V) and one throwable type of PFD (Type IV) used for throwing in emergency situations.
 Examples of these USCG approved PFDs are shown:

-Type I PFD -Offshore Life Jacket:

-This PFD is designed for extended survival in rough, open water.
-It usually will turn an unconscious person face up and has over 22 pounds of buoyancy.
+Type I - Offshore Life Jacket: This PFD is designed for extended survival in rough, open water.
+It will usually turn an unconscious person face up and has over 22 pounds of buoyancy.
 This is the best PFD to keep you afloat in remote regions where rescue may be slow in coming.